-NOS’s International Coordination Council developed a new regional strategy to lead its extensive Caribbean portfolio in the U.S.’s “third border.”
-As part of an ongoing partnership with the United Nations Environment Programme, IPO is facilitating watershed management to address land-based sources of marine pollution in 13 countries throughout the region – at national, regional, and/or local scales.
-IPO and NOS’s Office of Coastal and Ocean Resource Management recently conducted a workshop on coastal management in Trinidad and Tobago, and IPO and other NOS offices periodically offer MPA training for resource managers across the region.
+NOS has developed a regional strategy to lead its extensive Caribbean portfolio in the U.S.’s “third border.”
+As part of an ongoing partnership with the United Nations Environment Programme, NOS is facilitating watershed management to address land-based sources of marine pollution in 13 countries throughout the region – at national, regional, and/or local scales.

-IPO, together with NOS’s Office of Coast Survey, National Geodetic Survey, and Center for Operational Oceanographic Products and Services, are collaborating with other NOS offices and the Caribbean Community Climate Change Center to establish an observation framework for the region.
+NOS is also coordinating with the Caribbean Community Climate Change Center to establish an observation framework for the region.
 The Inter-American Development Bank is funding the project.

-NOS’s International Program Office (IPO) is leading NOAA’s collaborative effort with various governmental and nongovernmental partners in China to develop watershed management solutions.
-IPO assisted colleagues from the State Oceanic Administration of China, Xiamen University, and the Xiamen Ocean and Fisheries Bureau to develop a draft strategic action plan for watershed management in the Xiamen Bay-Jiulong River Basin.
-A regional committee led by the mayors of three key cities will soon meet to further discuss the plan.
+NOAA is also involved with collaborative efforts with various governmental and nongovernmental partners in China to develop watershed management solutions.
+For instance, NOAA assisted colleagues from the State Oceanic Administration of China, Xiamen University, and the Xiamen Ocean and Fisheries Bureau to develop a draft strategic action plan for watershed management in the Xiamen Bay-Jiulong River Basin.

-IPO administers an agreement between NOAA and the Republic of Korea’s Ministry for Land, Transport and Maritime Affairs.
-The agreement makes it possible for NOAA and Korean scientists and managers to pursue joint research in areas of common concern, from harmful algal bloom forecasting and testing technologies for offshore aquaculture to building operational, technical, and management capacity for adopting an ecosystem approach to coastal and ocean management.
+NOS also has had a longstanding partnership with the Republic of Korea, and is developing an emerging relationship with Vietnam.
+Through an agreement with the Republic of Korea’s Ministry for Land, Transport and Maritime Affairs, U.S. and Korean scientists and managers pursue joint research in areas of common concern, from harmful algal bloom forecasting and testing technologies for offshore aquaculture to building operational, technical, and management capacity for adopting an ecosystem approach to coastal and ocean management.

 Through a partnership between NOS, Vietnam’s Administration of Seas and Islands, and IUCN-The World Conservation Union, the Vietnamese municipality of Haiphong and the province of Quang Ninh recently approved an action plan that aims to jointly address priorities for coastal development in the region while conserving natural resources.
 Together with local community groups, local and provincial authorities also established a work plan and committed funding to advance ecosystem management in the coastal Gulf of Tonkin region.
 The Vietnamese are now seeking collaboration with the provincial governments of China to promote a common Gulf-wide framework for conservation and development.

-Back on the home front, IPO and other NOS offices represent NOS at major international conferences and events and partner with other U.S. federal and state agencies, international organizations, and academia.
-IPO also helps prepare personnel from other NOS offices when their jobs require them to travel abroad.
+Back on the home front, NOS experts participate at major international conferences and events and partner with other U.S. federal and state agencies, international organizations, and academia.

 All of NOS’s work supports an informed community that understands the role of the ocean, coasts, and atmosphere in the global ecosystem – making it possible for people beyond our national borders to make the best decisions not only for “their” ocean, but for everyone else’s, too.